saurabhp75/saurabhp75.github.io/_notes/javascript.md

 ### Hoisting used by var keyword

-- java interpreter modifies the code before executing.
+- JS interpreter modifies the code before executing.

-- any var declaration (as uninitialised variable) is moved up in the block.the variables declaration in other parts of block is replaced by initialization.
+- Any var declaration (as uninitialised variable) is moved up in the block.the variables declaration in other parts of block is replaced by initialization.

-- therefore the variables in a for loop is accessible with it's last updated value.
+- Therefore the variables in a for loop is accessible with it's last updated value.
 This leads to error prone code.

-- also you cannot declare variables(using var) with same name in different loops in the block.
+- Also you cannot declare variables(using var) with same name in different loops in the block.

 ### Arrow function syntax